Usama Khan

 Usama Khan (born 22 November 1991) is a Pakistani television actor.
 Khan is best known for portraying the main role Tabrez in 2018 soap Sanwari for which he received Hum Award for Best Soap Actor.
-He further portraying main role in A-Plus TV's Bezuban and Hum TV's Main Khwab Bunti Hon.
-His other works in the same year include Bisaat e Dil (2019), Ghalati (2019), and Haqeeqat (2019).
+He further portrayed the main role in A-Plus TV's Bezuban and Hum TV's Main Khwab Bunti Hon.
+His other works in 2019 include Bisaat e Dil, Ghalati, and Haqeeqat.
 He also portrayed the pivotal role of Affan in Momina Duraid's Dobara.

 Early life and education

 Khan was born and raised in Gujranwala, Punjab and did his early schooling at St. Peter's High School, in Toba Tek Singh.
-In 2011, he moved to Lahore in order to become a chartered account, and after completing his ACCA from the SKANS School of Accountancy, he worked for Silk Bank, an audit firm and a corporate company.
+In 2011, he moved to Lahore to become a chartered account, and after completing his ACCA from the SKANS School of Accountancy, he worked for Silk Bank, an audit firm and a corporate company.

 Since college days, he aspired to pursue a career in acting.
 Before becoming an actor he did a corporate job in the United Arab Emirates.